PhilipV01/projektuppgift-devops/README.md

       feature-[name-of-your-task]
   Hit enter and a branch will have been created from the branch you were currently on (which should be *dev*).Publish your branch to the remote repository and start working your feature.

-  ### Commit regularly as you work
+## Remember to commit regularly as you work
 You will work locally on your feature and should commit regularly to the feature branch you are working in with a brief summary message of what you have done.
 This will help you track your changes and if necessary, un-do them easier if necessary.
 Whenever you commit, this is always just in your local repository until you push/sync them to the repo.

 You can do this in the command prompt or via VS Code.

-### Pushing your commits
+## Pushing your commits
 Pushing your commits is how you update the repo with your local changes.
 You can do this with every commit, if you are sure of your work (as in you might not need to roll back.)

 You can do this in the command prompt or VS Code.

 **Nevertheless, you should push your commits at the very least to the repo with the last commit before you are done for the day.**

 This allows everyone to have the most up-to-date project on all branches, and allows the team to be able to continue work where it has been left off by others, in case you are off.

 This will also be especially useful if you should need any help solving something and we are all working remotely.
 That way you can just update the team on ***Discord*** on your latest pushes and what questions you have.
 This is in addition to us screensharing and working on each other's computers.

 -----------------------------------------------------------------
-## Merging from and to *dev*
+## Merging feature branches and *dev*
 When your feature is done and you are ready to incorporate your branch with *dev*, you will merge with *dev* in a particular back and forth order.
 The logic for this is: Whichever way you merge, if it breaks, then you know for sure that it will also break the other way.
 Because of this, we would rather it break in the feature branch, then in the *dev* branch.

 1. Make sure everything is working and nothing broke in the project.
 Update your local *dev* by pulling from the origin to make sure *dev* is up-to-date.